st143575/steppenwolf.github.io/source/_posts/FREB-TQA.md

 **Advantages:**
 1. This work disentangles the various aspects of TQA systems’ robustness, which provides fine-grained analyses and deep insights into the underlying cause of their robustness issues.
 2. This work evaluates two classes of TQA systems which have different mechanisms and complete the task in different manners, facilitating the investigation of the impact of system architecture on the robustness.
-3. This work also evaluates a recent LLM (LLaMA2-13b) that works in a generative way, posing challenges in terms of controlled generation, faithfulness and interpretability.
+3. This work also evaluates recent LLMs (GPT-3.5 and LLaMA-7b-chat) that generate answers auto-regressively, posing challenges in terms of controlled generation, faithfulness and interpretability.
 4. This work makes the novel benchmark publicly available, boosting future research on this problem in the community.
 5. This work focuses on the robustness issues of TQA systems that are crucial in real-world applications, e.g., the interaction with relational databases and information extraction.

 **Limitations:**
 1. The input tables are serialized into plain text before being fed to the model.
 Despite its necessity to align with the models input format during training, the serialization process often increases the input length and hence reduces the model’s robustness.
 The serialized table could omit relevant information across different rows or columns.
 More serialization methods could be compared to assess the model’s robustness.
-2. This work only evaluates general LLMs, i.e. GPT-3.5 and LLaMA2-13b, which were pre-trained on plain texts.
+2. This work only evaluates general LLMs, i.e. GPT-3.5 and LLaMA-7b-chat, which were pre-trained on plain texts.
 Further evaluations could be done using LLMs specifically trained on the TQA task, which are equipped with a specific table encoder.
 3. Humans typically also rely on their visual perception to comprehend the table.
 Would it be worth adopting multimodal models that takes the screenshot of the table and the textual question as inputs, and generates the answer based on the information from both modalities?

 # What insights does this work provides?
 How could they benefit the future research?